 Other stress related mechanisms which can be triggered by high pressure are the ROS and SOS responses.
 When the cells were treated with high pressure, an increase in oxygen solubility can generate oxidative stress and result in the accumulation of reactive oxygen species (ROS) causing damage to DNA [26].
 Our RNA-Seq data has shown that the expression of SoxS was up-regulated more than 14.08-fold in E. coli cells under 1 MPa treatment.
 SoxS is a transcription factor, along with SoxR, that activates the expression of several genes involved in superoxide dismutase (SOD) system which is identified as the main defence mechanism that protects the bacteria from the toxic effects of high oxygen saturation [27].

 Both Aertsen et al. [11] and Bowman et al. [28] reported that the SOS response which triggers the production of DNA repair proteins following DNA damage was also found to be induced by high pressure.
 Malone and colleagues found the expression of the nrdHIEF operon was up-regulated when E. coli cells were treated with 100 MPa [3].
 The nrdHIEF operon encodes a ribonucleotide reductase (RRase) which provides the building blocks for DNA biosynthesis.
 The over expression of this operon was triggered in response to oxidative stress, particularly in mutants missing major antioxidant defences and in cells treated with oxidants [29].
-Malone suggested that an enhanced ribonucleotide reductase may protect DNA against reactive oxygen species escaping from the antioxidant defences [3].
+Malone suggested that an enhanced RRase may protect DNA against reactive oxygen species escaping from the antioxidant defences [3].
 Interestingly, we also found this whole operon was upregulated when the E. coli cells were treated at 1 MPa, which suggests that the SOS response can be triggered at relevantly low elevated pressure.

 We also found grxA, encoding for a glutaredoxin (Grx1), had a 6.34-fold increase in expression under 1 MPa treatment.
 This small protein was also found up regulated under 100 MPa treatment along with two thioredoxins (Trx1 and Trx2) [3].
 It was reported to be induced by H2O2 in an OxyR-dependent fashion [30].
 OxyR is a transcriptional regulator sensitive to oxidation and activates the expression of antioxidant genes.
 Although we did not see the changes in OxyR in our study, but we believe that Grx1 play an important role in antioxidant defences and maintaining redox homeostasis when cells are treated with elevated pressure.